Published: Wednesday, June 15, 2022

 When this seemed to happen

-The first big incident was with A.J. and Facepaint – the Halloween after he was poisoned.
+The first big incident was with A.J. and facepaint, the Halloween after he was poisoned.

-Avi and the popsicles … a couple of years later…
+Avi and the popsicles … a couple of years later.

 We couldn’t figure out what was going on (we gave him some dye-free Benadryl to try to bring down the swelling) and then I asked my husband to show me the popsicle box.
 It wasn’t the right popsicles!
-Apparently, since the last time we had bought them, the company came out with a new type of popsicle (same box, same branding, similar image – slightly-different color scheme on the box) and that new type had different flavors — some of which had food dyes!
-So unbeknownst to us, we had given Avi a yellow popsicle which had yellow food dye — and he swelled up like a balloon!
+Apparently, since the last time we had bought them, the company came out with a new type of popsicle (same box, same branding, similar image, just slightly-different color scheme on the box), and that new type had different flavors — some of which had food dyes!
+So unbeknownst to us, we had given Avi a yellow popsicle that had yellow food dye and he swelled up like a balloon!
 Lesson learned: always carefully check the ingredients on the box EVEN IF YOU THINK YOU KNOW THE PRODUCT!
 So many food and personal-care products change their “natural” formulations after being bought out by larger companies (and I believe that is what happened in this case).

 My older son didn’t think this was still a problem — this was just a story from when he was a kid, and he had outgrown it…